ddelong/ddelong.github.io/_posts/2005-02-24-newsweek-is-smaht.md

 categories:
   - Humor
 ---
 Tonight on Dennis Miller, Gersh Kuntzman of Newsweek appeared on the Varsity discussion panel.
-I didn&#8217;t get a chance to get the entire quote but he said about Arnold Schwarzenegger:
+I didn't get a chance to get the entire quote but he said about Arnold Schwarzenegger:

 > He speaks Austrian better than&#8230;.

 Apparently, Austria has decided to rid itself of the German language and adopted its own new language.
-I&#8217;ll have to subscribe to Newsweek because I&#8217;m missing some major stories.
+I'll have to subscribe to Newsweek because I'm missing some major stories.